 But the Bartender always listened regardless of how many times I walked away and returned.
 I learned to Seek Up to a more enlightened power.
 As many times as I was falling while being crushed under The Stone of pain and judgment, I knew I was still Lying in the Hands of God.
 This was a very dark time of my life but darkness fades with the rising of the sun.
 I can’t speak or write about it without feeling the tears come to the surface.

 I now know I am So Damn Lucky.
-I went in the darkness and found my own way out (#41).
+I went in the darkness and found my own way out (#41) with the help of those around me and especially my husband.
+He reminded me to dance in the rain and when the ghosts did come down crashing he would be there for me.
+He wanted to stay and love me and thank God.
+One day he shared that he prayed everyday for my healing.
 Tripping Billies reminds me of what really matters and I strive to live in that moment.
 I now have the strength and hope to try new things (zip lining in Mexico although I have a massive fear of heights) and fight harder when the cover of darkness wraps around me.
 Although I (You)Might Die Trying I am determined to live this life to the fullest and love it.
 Love my life because it truly is blessed.

 | Brandi |

 I am truly blessed in so many ways but as Brandi Carlile sings in The Story:

 “You see the smile that’s on my mouth